Create a Raised Bed Garden with our Easy Instructions for Growing Vegetables

 For vegetables that are widely spaced inter-crop with fast growing vegetables such as radishes, spring onions, rocket and some lettuces.
 Check our page on companion planting to see which crops can be grown together.
 Early potatoes grown between rows of raspberries for example are not an ideal marriage.

-RAISED BED GARDEN: Crop Rotation
+RAISED BED GARDENING - Crop Rotation

 Don't get tied into knots over crop rotation.
 Just make sure that you don't plant the same vegetable in the same bed consecutively.